The Death of the Survey: The Rise of AI Behavioral Twins

 Declining Response Rates

 Survey participation has steadily deteriorated over the past two decades.
-According to the Pew Research Center, response rates for telephone surveys have fallen dramatically, dropping from 36% in 1997 to around 6% in 2018, reflecting growing survey fatigue and reduced willingness to engage (Pew Research Center, 2019).
+According to the Pew Research Center, response rates for telephone surveys dropped from 36% in 1997 to around 6% in 2018, reflecting growing survey fatigue and reduced willingness to engage (Pew Research Center, 2019).

-- Nonresponse bias — the people who answer are systematically different from those who do not.
+- Nonresponse bias, where the people who respond are systematically different from those who do not.

-- Escalating costs — researchers must contact far more individuals to achieve statistical reliability.
+- Escalating costs, as researchers must contact far more individuals to achieve statistical reliability.

 The "Say-Do" Gap